Overview

 Heritage Centre

-Inside the visitor centre, interactive displays trace 6,000 years of occupation, from Mesolithic hunter‑gatherers to 19th‑century farmers.
-Highlights include a replica of the Lough Gur Shield, a diorama of early settlement life, and an audiovisual show covering geology, botany and archaeology.
-Children can try on replica clothing, while audio stations let adults dive deeper into specific periods.
-Admission to the centre is covered by the entry fee (see Admission & Tours).
+Inside the thatched visitor centre, interactive displays trace 6,000 years of occupation, from Mesolithic hunter-gatherers to 19th-century farmers.
+The exhibition highlights a full-size replica of the Lough Gur Shield, a diorama of early settlement life, and an audiovisual presentation covering the area’s geology, botany, and archaeology.
+Children can try on replica clothing, while dedicated audio stations allow visitors to explore specific historical periods in depth.
+Admission to the centre is included in the standard entry fee.

 Walks & Trails

-The Lakeshore Park offers marked trails ranging from gentle lakeside strolls to more demanding hill climbs.
-The 2.5 km i‑Trail follows the shoreline, passing the Spectacles (Stone Age house outlines), the fairy trail and several crannog sites.
-A short ascent to Carraig Crothera (Hangman’s Rock) rewards walkers with panoramic views of the lake, Bourchier’s Castle and the surrounding countryside.
+The Lakeshore Park features marked trails ranging from gentle lakeside strolls to more demanding hill climbs.
+The 2.5 km i-Trail follows the shoreline, passing the Spectacles (Stone Age house outlines), a whimsical fairy trail, and several smaller crannog sites.
+For those seeking a challenge, a short ascent to Carraig Crohera (Hangman’s Rock) rewards walkers with sweeping views of the lake, Bourchier’s Castle, and the surrounding countryside.

 Grange Stone Circle

-A short walk across the lough brings visitors to the iconic stone circle.
-Its massive standing stones create a striking silhouette against the sky and the site hosts seasonal folklore festivals.
+A short walk across the lough brings you to the iconic stone circle.
+Its massive standing stones create a striking silhouette against the sky and the site hosts seasonal folklore festivals throughout the year.
+The circle’s alignment and scale make it a focal point for both archaeological study and quiet reflection.

 Bolin Island Crannog

-From the lakeshore a flat path leads onto the causeway and onto Bolin Island.
-The ancient timber posts are still partially exposed, giving a tangible sense of how early settlers raised their homes above the water.
-The island faces westward, providing unobstructed sunset photography opportunities, and the surrounding reed beds attract waterfowl such as common teal and occasional kingfisher – perfect for bird‑watching.
+From the lakeshore, a flat, accessible path leads across a natural causeway onto Bolin Island.
+The ancient timber posts remain partially exposed, giving visitors a tangible sense of how early settlers raised their homes above the water.
+The island faces westward, providing unobstructed sunset photography opportunities.
+The surrounding reed beds and calm waters create an ideal habitat for waterfowl, making it a quiet spot for bird-watching and nature photography.

-The shallow shoreline near the visitor area is ideal for picnics, kayaking and paddle‑boarding.
-Motorboats are prohibited, keeping the lake tranquil and safe for wildlife.
-Non‑motorised water sports let visitors enjoy the lake’s serenity while respecting the conservation rules.
+The shallow shoreline near the visitor area is perfect for picnics, kayaking, and paddle-boarding.
+Motorboats are strictly prohibited, which keeps the lake tranquil and protects the delicate ecosystem.
+Non-motorised water sports let visitors enjoy the lake’s serenity while respecting local conservation rules.

 Wildlife & Nature

-Reed beds and wet‑grassland around the lake support a range of birds, including common teal, mallard, mute swan and occasional kingfisher.
-The surrounding woodlands are home to badgers, foxes and a variety of butterflies.
-A well‑marked bird‑watching hide near the crannog offers a quiet spot for enthusiasts.
+Reed beds and wet grasslands around the lake support a diverse range of birdlife, including mallards, mute swans, coots, and visiting waders.
+The surrounding woodlands and hedgerows provide habitat for badgers, foxes, and a variety of native butterflies.
+A well-marked bird-watching hide near the crannog offers a quiet, elevated spot for enthusiasts to observe the lake without disturbing the wildlife.

 Seasonal Events